-In other words: dress modestly & respectfully.
+It means you should dress modestly & respectfully.

 For men 👦🏻: Buttoned shirt and/or a suit is fine.

-For women 👩🏻: Modest dresses or skirts (knee length or higher) + something to cover your shoulders (a cardigan is fine).
+For women 👩🏻: Modest dresses or skirts – knee-length or higher + something to cover your shoulders (a cardigan is fine).

 Keep in Mind: The dress code varies significantly in Orthodox, traditional and reform communities.
 Find out what community the congregation belongs to beforehand and find out what the expected attire is to avoid unpleasant surprises.

 Don’t worry, this isn’t a duplicate of the previous section.
 This time, I’m talking about specific Jewish prayer accessories men are expected to wear: Tallit (the Jewish prayer shawl), and Kippah (or yarmulke).

 A Tallit is a prayer shawl Jewish men wear during the morning prayer.

 That includes the Bar Mitzvah boy.
 Now he’s a big boy, which means he gets to wear his very own Tallit on his Bar Mitzvah.

 Note: In conservative/reform communities, the Bat Mitzvah also wears a Tallit.

 Men are also required to wear a Kippah when they enter the synagogue (religious Jews wear one permanently)… But unlike the Tallit – a Kippah is NOT a religious Jewish accessory.
 You wear it as a sign of respect to God, the prayer, and the synagogue.